ShreyAgarwal26/Web-Dev-Template/README.md

 This is a template that anyone can use to make a website.

-This is made for local development, and not for replit.
+This is made for local development

 Technologies Used: